AaronKWalker/Speedbot/README.md

 # Speedbot
 ##### A twitter bot that tweets at AT&T when my internet speed is below acceptable levels.
 Utilizes Node.js, Twitter API, and the following NPM packages: twitter, chalk, and speedtest-net.
+The test is run once an hour.
 Instructions from [hackernoon](https://hackernoon.com/create-a-simple-twitter-bot-with-node-js-5b14eb006c08).
 ---
 ### When the internet speed is **above** the minimum threshold
 ![gif](./images/speedAbovePar.gif)